IBM/create-and-deploy-memcached-operator-using-go/README.md

 a great tutorial.

 Note that this tutorial goes into much more depth in terms of the controller code and the logic needed to understand a Kubernetes Operator.

+🚧 If you want a simple, fast, and quick way to deploy your first operator, without all of the deep technical explanations of what is happening behind the scenes, see the  `SIMPLE_OPERATOR.md` file. 🚧

 ## Flow